olliep24/Platforms-Service/README.md

 The project implements basic CRUD operations with minimal business logic, allowing the focus to be on deploying microservices using Docker and Kubernetes.
 The service uses gRPC for synchronous communication and RabbitMQ for asynchronous communication with other microservices.

-Whenever a platform is created, the platform service will publish an event on the message bus to notify other services about the new platfrom.
+Whenever a platform is created, the platform service will publish an event on the message bus to notify other services about the new platform.
 Additionally, a gRPC gateway is provided, enabling other services to query the platform service's SQL Server database for all current platforms.